kshivang/usefulScripts/README.md

 ### How do I run these script?
 `chmod a+x (yourscriptname)` and then `./(yourscriptname)`

+For nicer way to run script see buttom

 ## fibonacci

 This is bash script to produce fibonacci number.
 This return nth term of fibonacci number

 ### How do I run these script?
 `chmod a+x (yourscriptname)` and then `./(yourscriptname)`

+For nicer way to run script see buttom

 ## maxInteger